nemomobile-ux/nemomobile-ux.github.io/_posts/2021-12-08-nemomobile-on-volla-phone.md

 First, I want to be sure that I am able to get into initial state.
 The SP Flash tool is used for that purpose.
 With this tool you can do phone recovery even if it is stuck in an infinite loop of restarts.
 So far, it has worked for me, thank God, always.
 First, I set the path `/home/jmlich/gs290/ubuntu-touch-yggdrasil-ota15-flashtool/MT6763_Android_scatter.txt` and press Download button.
 I don't usually use any other options.
-However, once I used an additionaly Firmware upgrade option.
+However, once I used an additional Firmware upgrade option.
 Then I connect the turned off device to USB and wait.
 In the status bar, you can see the progress of the flashing.
-The check mark appear when finished.
+The check mark appears when finished.
 Then the phone can be disconnected and operating system boots.

 ![](/images/2021-12-08-nemomobile-on-volla-phone/Screenshot-at-2021-12-05-09-45-38-1024x677.png){: width="400"}